Our Activities

 Immediate support

-Black People Talk is not a professional mental health service.
+Black People Talk are not a professional mental health service.

 Our facilitators do not work in a professional capacity.